 Families with kids should check out the Family Harbor section of cabins on Carnival Panorama, a keycard-accessible area specifically designed for families, with rooms that can hold anywhere from two to five people, and include access to the Family Harbor Lounge for daytime play and casual buffet breakfasts.
 Panorama also has Havana Cabana rooms, which come with semiprivate patios rather than balconies.

 Entertainment & Activities

-The largest new attraction at sea this year will be found on Carnival Panorama, which will debut the Sky Zone trampoline park, a 3,000-square-foot space with 12 lanes of trampolines, a balance/jousting beam and Sky Ladder climbing apparatus.
+The largest new attraction at sea in 2019 is on Carnival Panorama, which debuted the Sky Zone trampoline park, a 3,000-square-foot space with 12 lanes of trampolines, a balance/jousting beam and Sky Ladder climbing apparatus.

-Less active, but no less fun, will be the Galaxy Pavilion virtual reality arcade on Norwegian Encore.
+Less active, but no less fun, is the Galaxy Pavilion virtual reality arcade on Norwegian Encore.
 Here cruisers can soar through the air, shoot at zombies or zip along a variety of roller-coaster tracks without ever risking life or limb.

-On the theater side of things, Norwegian Encore will feature the first at-sea production of "Kinky Boots," while both Sky Princess and Carnival Panorama will introduce new-to-the-fleet song-and-dance productions.
+On the theater side of things, Norwegian Encore features the first at-sea production of "Kinky Boots," while both Sky Princess and Carnival Panorama introduced new-to-the-fleet song-and-dance productions.

-Panorama will also have the line's popular The Punchliner Comedy Club with both family-rated and adults-only shows in the evening and late night, while Encore will feature adult comedy in the Social Comedy & Night Club.
-Encore will also have The Beatles-inspired The Cavern Club with attendant The Beatles tribute band.
+Panorama also has the line's popular The Punchliner Comedy Club with both family-rated and adults-only shows in the evening and late night, while Encore features adult comedy in the Social Comedy & Night Club.
+Encore also has The Beatles-inspired The Cavern Club with attendant The Beatles tribute band.

 Carnival Panorama, in particular, has lots to offer families from the Family Harbor section of cabins (complete with Family Harbor Lounge) to the line's Seuss at Sea partnership and attractions like Build-A-Bear workshop and the ZSpa teen spa program.